top of page

 Dr. Sreejit Nair

 Sreejit Nair, MD is board-certified in vascular medicine/vascular interventional radiology/endovascular procedures.
-He specializes in minimally-invasive treatment of vascular diseases.
+He specializes in minimally-invasive treatment of vascular diseases including peripheral arterial and venous disease.

-Dr. Nair received his medical training at the Cornell University Weill College of Medicine.
+Dr. Nair received his medical training at Cornell University Weill Medical College.
 After graduating from medical school, he completed 6 additional years of post graduate training at New York Presbyterian Hospital/Weill Cornell Medical Center including specialty training in vascular interventional radiology.

-Since graduating medical school, Dr Nair has 13 years of post-graduate experience including 7 years in private and academic practice.
-His primary objective is to provide safe, effective, and compassionate care for patients affected by vascular diseases using the latest minimally invasive treatments.
+Dr Nair's primary objective is to provide safe, effective, and compassionate care for patients affected by vascular diseases using the latest minimally invasive treatments.

 He is Assistant Adjunct Professor at Campbell University and is engaged in mentoring medical students.
-He holds a patent for a vascular biomedical device innovation and other patents pending and remains involved with developing new technologies.
+He holds a patent for a vascular biomedical device innovation and other patents pending.
 He is actively engaged in research and has multiple publications in the field of vascular medicine.

 Dr. Ashwani Sastry